The chat completion endpoint allows you to create a conversation between a user and an AI-assisted chat model.

 The following sample application uses the Python and JavaScript SDKs to create a command-line chatbot.

-The application asks the user for input, passes the conversation history to the LLM, and displays the response from the LLM.
+The application asks the user for input, passes the conversation history to the LLM, and streams the response from the LLM.
 It loops until the user enters the message exit.

 Stream chat responses